 Both Arms – Your Bib # will go on both arms

 How does a Relay Team work?
 If you are competing on a Relay team, please read the following information very carefully.
-If you are on a Relay Team, you will have a separate entrance/exit that you will use to freely enter and exit the transition area once the race starts (this is to ensure a teammate doesn’t inadvertently cross over a timing mat and mess up all your splits once the race starts and you’re waiting for your turn).
-We will have a Relay Team Coordinator in that area to be able to answer any of your questions.
+If you are on a Relay Team, once the race starts, make sure you don't inadvertently cross over a timing mat and mess up all your splits when you’re waiting for your turn.
+Speak to a Transition Event Crew if you have any questions.
 Each teammate will wear a Timing Chip in order to give you the swim, bike and run splits.
 Your Relay Team will share a Bib # - the swimmer only needs your bib# marked on their body, the biker will have their Bib # on their helmet and bike and the runner will wear the bib # on the front of their body.
 After having your body marked, please place your gear and bikes at the designated “Relay” area in the transition.
 During competition, you must tag (touch finger tips) at the designated Team Start location upon finishing or starting your segment of the event (back corner of transition area).
 VERY IMPORTANT: If you are the cyclist or runner, please be very careful NOT to cross any timing mats as you are wandering around prior to the start of your individual leg.
 If you cross a mat after the race has begun, your time will start at the time you stepped on the mat.
 We want you to have a good race and accurate results so it is very important that you understand this element of the timing process.
-Team swimmers and cyclists must turn in their Timing Chip to the Relay Team Coordinator.
+Team swimmers and cyclists, remove your disposable timing chip once your leg is over.
 So for example, when the race begins, the swimmer will complete their swim and then go through the normal swim entrance so they get their timing split.
 Then they will run to the Relay Transition area, tag their biking team-mate and then the biker will get their bike and exit through the normal bike exit.
-At this point, the swimmers must give their chip timing piece to the Relay volunteer.
+At this point, the swimmer should remove their timing chip.
 The biker will complete their bike, enter into the transition area through the normal bike entrance, rack their bike and then run to the Relay transition area and tag their runner.
-The biker’s timing chip will then need to be given to the Relay volunteer.
+The biker should then remove their timing chip.
 The runner then takes off through the normal Run Exit and completes the run course.
 Everyone meets at the finish line to greet the runner as they finish, cheer each other on and get your finishers medals crossing the finish line together!
 Yes, you all get a finisher’s medal!